pradipaaisyah/yourpetcare-cc/README.md

 2. Successfully set permissions for each team member
 3. Successfully connect to Android Application into the Firebase
 4. Successfully create Firebase Authentication in the Firebase Console
-5. Successfully deploy ML Model to the Cloud with Google Run
+5. Successfully deploy ML Tensorflow Model to the Cloud with Google Run